Contributing Guidelines¶

 : refactoring existing code (example)CI

-: updates to continous integration infrastructure (example)MAINT
+: updates to continuous integration infrastructure (example)MAINT

 : general maintenance (example)- For works-in-progress, add the